Ginger pineapple fried rice, a perfect use for leftover rice, makes a delicious side dish for shrimp, pork, or chicken.

 - 5 cups leftover cooked basmati rice (from 2 cups of raw rice)*

-- 3 Tbsp canola, peanut oil, or other high smoke-point oil
+- 3 Tbsp peanut oil, rice bran oil, canola oil, or cooking oil

 - 3 tablespoons finely minced fresh peeled ginger

-- 5 green onions (both the white parts and the greens, separated), thinly sliced
+- 5 green onions, separated white and light green parts and dark green parts, thinly sliced

 - 1/2 teaspoon kosher salt

 - 3/4 cup diced (1/4 inch cubes) fresh pineapple (see How to Cut Pineapple)

 - 2 teaspoons soy sauce (use gluten-free soy sauce if cooking gluten-free)